monroestephenson/hegemon/architecture.md

    - Custom scheduling logic (using `<chrono>` in C++)

 9. **Notification Integration**
-   - [libcurl](https://curl.se/libcurl/) for HTTP requests to Slack’s Webhook or any other REST endpoint.
+   - [libcurl](https://curl.se/libcurl/) for HTTP requests to Slack's Webhook or any other REST endpoint.

 ---